 Cultivating highly productive and motivated employees requires effective employee development or training programs.
-Across every level of responsibility within your company, development plans are a key to success.
+At every level of responsibility within your company, development plans are a key to success.
 Owners should not expect a recently hired employee to perform a role without the right guidance.
-Employees who are tossed into a new job with little or infrequent development training typically perform poorly because they are missing necessary aspects of their role that enable them to excel.
+Employees that are tossed into a new job with unplanned and infrequent development training typically perform poorly because they are missing necessary aspects of their role that enable success.
 A recent HR study found that approximately 40% of new employees will quit within the first year if they are not properly trained.
 A year without proper training and development is risky; we know that a new team member’s first ninety days is critical to their success long term.

 #1) Begin ASAP

 Training should begin immediately upon planning for a new position.
 The longer you wait to train a new employee, the greater the chance of him or her developing bad work habits.
 The risk of a new employee may becoming complacent, develop unproductive work habits, or delivering misaligned results, becomes greater with every passing month.
 By training new employees immediately, they’ll start off on the right foot.
-They’ll know how to perform their respective job, so they’ll develop good work habits that contribute to their professional success and that of the company.
+They will know how the requirements for their role and develop good work habits that contribute to their professional success and that of the company.

 #2) Small Steps First